MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ---
 ## Overview
 By issuing an HTTP request, any entity can access the HTTP services (APIs) that IBM MobileFirst Platform Foundation Server offers.
-The predefined Application Authenticity [security check](../authentication-concepts/) ensures that an application that tries to connect to a MobileFirst Server instance is the authentic one and was not tampered with or modified by a third-party attacker.
+The predefined application-authenticity [security check](../authentication-concepts/) ensures that an application that tries to connect to a MobileFirst Server instance is the authentic one and was not tampered with or modified by a third-party attacker.

 To enable Application Authenticity you can either follow the on-screen instructions in the **MobileFirst Operations Console** → **[your-application]** → **Authenticity**, or review the information below.